The Waurn Ponds Station upgrade was the first step in the staged upgrades to the Geelong Line.

 Muir Road closure

 While the site compound on the south side of the station is in use, Muir Road will remain closed to the public.
-Detours for pedestrians and cyclists will be available via Ghazeepore Road, Baanip Boulevard, Torquay Road and Heyers Road.
+Detours for pedestrians and cyclists are available via Ghazeepore Road, Baanip Boulevard, Torquay Road and Heyers Road.

-The site compound will remain until the new Waurn Ponds stabling facility and Stage 1 of the Warrnambool Line Upgrade are complete, as all projects are being delivered in the area by construction contractor Downer.
+The site compound will remain until the new Waurn Ponds stabling facility and Stage 1 of the Warrnambool Line Upgrade are complete.
+This is because all projects are being delivered in the area by construction contractor Downer.